ArjunZe/quick-arr-stack/README.md

 ### Flood UI

 Use this beautiful web UI for various torrent clients as an alternative to default deluge webui.
+Add the following service to `quick-arr-docker.yml`

 ```yaml
   flood: